The End of Days is Upon Us

 That tells me that we are more than likely the generation that will see Him return.
-The verse saying Israel is in the land and a key that must be used for the generation of His return.
+The verse saying Israel is in the land and the body of Christ are keys that must be used for the generation of His return.
 It is easy to see that Israel is beautifully blooming and hated by millions of people just as the Bible says because He chose them.

 We are coming to a climatic end as we enter the “time of the end.”
 The most preposterous event in history, the disappearance of billions, in the Rapture will start things off.
-After this, God will begin to visibly interact in the affairs of unbelieving mankind.
+After this, God will begin to visibly interact in the affairs of unbelieving mankind in the second three and a half years of Tribulation.
 This is what Tribulation is all about.
 His wrath against unbelievers.

 To end Tribulation there will be a glorious return of Jesus Christ physically to the earth to set up the Millennial reign of His kingdom.
 After this, eternity awaits all, either heaven or hell.
 All Christians need to dust off their Bible if necessary and become familiar with the prophetic Scriptures.